Multani Mal Modi College

-Multani Mal Modi College is a university located in Patiala, Punjab, India.
+Multani Mal Modi College is an autonomous college located in Patiala, Punjab, India.

 History

-Multani Mal Modi College was established in 1967 with financial help from Gujjar Mal Modi.
-It was established by the Padma Bhushan, Rai Bahadur Seth Gujjar Mal Modi, a business magnate of India, in the memory of his father Rai Bahadur Seth Multani Mal Modi.
-Its foundation stone was laid by Dr Dharam Vira, ICS, the then Governor of Punjab on 21 September 1966 and the first academic session commenced in July 1967.
+Multani Mal Modi College was established in 1967 with financial help from Gujarmal Modi.
+It was established by the Padma Bhushan, Gujarmal Modi, a business magnate of India, in the memory of his father Multani Mal Modi.
+Its foundation stone was laid by Dharam Vira, ICS, the then Governor of Punjab on 21 September 1966 and the first academic session commenced in July 1967.

 Description and governance

 The college is affiliated to Punjabi University, Patiala, and is managed by Rai Bahadur Multani Mal Modi Charitable Trust.

 The college is owned and maintained by the Modi Education Society, headed by Seth Sudarshan Kumar Modi.